 - Avoid excess of mucus producing foods such as dairy, meats, corn, wheat and soy.

-- Increasing the fiber intake, which aids the body’s elimination system, therefore improving overall health of all of your organs.
+- Increase your fiber intake.
+Fiber binds the toxins and helps to flush them out.
+Sufficient fiber also supports our body’s elimination system, therefore improving overall health of all of your organs.

 - Eat a diet full of a variety of natural and wholesome foods to supply your body with sufficient nutrients.

-- Practice pranayama or breathing exercises to provide your body with sufficient oxygen – natural revitaliser for your body.
+- Regularly practice pranayama or breathing exercises to provide your body with sufficient oxygen – natural revitaliser for your body.

 - Regularly exercise and sweat it out.
 This will naturally cleanse the unhealthy layers of toxins from the organs.